Quick reference guide

 • A codification process (i.e., creating a unified EGX code for the trading parties (seller(s) and buyer(s)), to the extent such codification is not already created at any point prior to the sale.

-• A share trading process, which includes preparing and submitting a set of documents by the seller, the buyer as well as the target company.
+• A share trading process, which includes preparing and submitting a set of documents by the seller, the buyer and the target company.
 The EGX usually takes three business days to review the transaction file and request any further documents.
-The pricing committee within the EGX would need to review the transaction's file and approve it in specific cases, including if a transaction's or a group of related transactions' purchase price is equal to or exceeds EGP 20 million.
+The pricing committee within the EGX would need to review the transaction's file and approve it in specific cases, including if a transaction's or a group of related transactions' purchase price is equal to or exceeds EGP 60 million.

 Asset sale

 Asset sale deals are commonly seen where there is a restructuring, business carve-outs or carve-ins or splitting of business units.
-Completion of an asset transfer is often a time consuming process, depending on the relevant classes of assets being transferred, but this is particularly the case with regard to the transfer of employees and the sale of real property (due to the property registration process through the notary public).
+Completion of an asset transfer is often a time-consuming process, depending on the relevant classes of assets being transferred, but this is particularly the case with regard to the transfer of employees and the sale of real property (due to the property registration process through the notary public and any regulatory approval(s) that may be required).

 Approvals/registrations